Shalinireddy5/angular-challenge/README.md

 This is a simple test of basic CS fundamentals as well as basic Angular knowledge.
 The spec is as follows:

-- [ ] A single page that contains a button, as well as the current value of the sequence interpolated next to it, starting at 0.
+- [X ] A single page that contains a button, as well as the current value of the sequence interpolated next to it, starting at 0.
-- [ ] When the button is clicked, we will update the view to display the next step of the sequence.
+- [ X] When the button is clicked, we will update the view to display the next step of the sequence.

 ### For consideration: